What are carbon emissions

 CALCULATING OUR INGREDIENTS CARBON IMPACT

-HowGood calculated the carbon impact of each of our 53 ingredients based on how they were sourced.
-For example, the rotational grazing of cattle, which some of our farmers use, helps reduce carbon emissions by helping to keep carbon in the ground instead of the atmosphere.
+HowGood calculated the on-farm carbon impact of each of our ingredients based on how they were sourced.
+For example, the rotational grazing of cattle or the purchase of organically grown ingredients helps reduce net emissions by sequestering carbon in the soil where the animals graze or reducing the use of synthetic fertilizers.

 How We back it up